GSecurity1979/Notes/README.md

 A waiter from Downtown bar, Ante Mitrović, wants me to nail his wife, Iva Delija, because he can't have kids.
 I refuse, but lose memory and see them having 2 kids on facebook, years later.

+My memories slowly start returning, bit by bit, at age of 35 I finally grasp figurative speech, as I understood everything literally till then.

 My mom and my dog die, and I get family pension as 100% work unable, 70% off of my moms pension.

-My memories slowly start returning, bit by bit, at age of 35 I finally grasp figurative speech, as I understood everything literally till then.

-All in all, I got raped over 20 times, by both men and women, which I still don't remember, I believe there is a command word in my subconscious that makes me submissive when I hear it.
+All in all, I got raped over 20 times, by both men and women, which I still don't remember and I believe there is a command word in my subconscious that makes me submissive when I hear it.

 I hear Jadranka has a daughter too, but I think the child is either my dads, or my 2nd floor neighbours.
 If it's mine, then it's possible I have 4 kids I'm just biological father of.

+Someone seems to be breaking or pulling out my teeth from time to time, and one I day I couldn't stand up because my left knee was somehow broken.
+I limped for 2y after that and now I still have clicking sound but can walk normally.

+I give my dad half my pension, 100 eur for bills and 50 eur for tobacco and I buy everything else I need for myself, like clothes and food, but my shirts, like 6 of them seem to be missing.
+It also seems someone is stealing tobacco and coffee capsules, and sometimes food I buy.
+I live with my dad in fear of ending up handicapped and raped because I can't afford a place of my own.